Explore the History of Seldovia

 A Town Rich In History

-Seldovia is nestled in the foothills of Alaska in the Kachemak Bay.
+Seldovia is nestled in one of the glacier carved fjords of Kachemak Bay.
 With no road access, it is one of the more secluded towns in South Central Alaska.
+The best part, its one of the few developed towns not overrun with cruise ship tourists.
+It still retains its friendliness and charm.
 Visitors and residents must arrive by boat or plane.
 But what many don’t know is Seldovia is also one of the most historical towns in Alaska.

 Pre-European Contact and Early Settlements